Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Armor – reduces the amount of physical damage your character takes

-Additionally, there are 3 other primary stats which vary based on your current specialization and class.
+Additionally, there are 4 other primary stats that vary based on your current specialization and class.

 - Intellect – increases mana regen and damage dealt by casters